Zenika/alpine-chrome/README.md

 ## Default entrypoint

-The default entrypoint does the following command: `chromium-browser --headless --disable-gpu --disable-software-rasterizer --disable-dev-shm-usage`
+The default entrypoint runs `chromium-browser --headless` with some common flags from `CHROMIUM_FLAGS` set in the [`Dockerfile`](./Dockerfile).

+You can change the `CHROMIUM_FLAGS` by overriding the environment variable using: `docker container run -it --rm --env CHROMIUM_FLAGS="--other-flag ..." zenika/alpine-chrome chromium-browser ...`

 You can get full control by overriding the entrypoint using: `docker container run -it --rm --entrypoint "" zenika/alpine-chrome chromium-browser ...`